ADA-research/Sparkle/Examples/parallel_portfolio_quality.md

 `sparkle add_solver --deterministic 0 Examples/Resources/CCAG/Solvers/FastCA/`
 `sparkle add_solver --deterministic 0 Examples/Resources/CCAG/Solvers/TCA/`

-## Construct the portfolio
-The construction of the portfolio uses all the added solvers in the Solver/ directory and keeps in mind the `--overwrite` setting.
-By default `--overwrite` is set to false, which means an existing portfolio with the same name cannot be overwritten and will throw an error instead.
-If set to true, an existing portfolio with the same name will be overwritten (if it exists)

-The `--nickname` option can be used to name your portfolio.
-For example `--nickname quality_experiment`, if this option is not used then the default nickname is used This is sparkle_parallel_portfolio
-Without using the `--solver` option ALL solvers will be added, if you want, for example, only a subset of solvers from the `Solver/` directory you can use a space seperated list, like `--solver Solvers/FastCA Solvers/TCA`

-In order to add multiple variations of a single solver you have to add `,<number_of_solver_variations>` within the space seperated solver list.
-For example `--solver Solvers/FastCA,4` wich will create a portfolio containing four variations of FastCA If this is not used only a single variation of the solver will be added.

-`sparkle construct_sparkle_parallel_portfolio --nickname quality_experiment`

 ## Run the portfolio
 By running the portfolio a list of jobs will be created which will be executed by the cluster.
 Use the `--cutoff-time` option to specify the maximal time for which the portfolio is allowed to run.